 The Board believes that each of the Company's directors is highly qualified to serve as a member of the Board and each has contributed to the mix of skills, core competencies and qualifications of the Board.
-When evaluating candidates for election to the Board, the Nominating & Governance Committee seeks candidates with certain qualities that it believes are important, including experience, skills, expertise, personal and professional integrity, character, business judgment, time availability in light of other commitments, dedication, independence, those criteria and qualifications described in each director's biography belowand such other relevant factors that the Nominating & Governance Committee considers appropriate in the context of the needs of the Board of Directors.
-Although not specified in the charter, the Committee also considers ethnicity and gender when selecting candidates so that additional diversity may be represented on the Board.
+When evaluating candidates for election to the Board, the Nominating & Governance Committee seeks candidates with certain qualities that it believes are important, including experience, skills, expertise, personal and professional integrity, character, business judgment, time availability in

+Set forth below are summaries of the background, business experience and principal occupation of each of the Company's current director nominees: light of other commitments, dedication, independence, those criteria and qualifications described in each director's biography below and such other relevant factors that the Nominating & Governance Committee considers appropriate in the context of the needs of the Board.
+Although not specified in its charter, the Nominating & Governance Committee also considers diversity, such as ethnicity and gender, when selecting candidates so that additional diversity may be represented on the Board.
 Our current directors are highly experienced and have diverse backgrounds and skills as well as extensive track records of success in what we believe are highly relevant positions.
-The Board believes that each director's service as the Chairman, Vice Chairman, President and Chief Financial Officer or Senior Executive of significant companies has provided each director with skills that are important to serving on our Board.
+The Board believes that each director's service as chair, vice chair, chief executive officer, chief financial officer and/or senior executive of other significant companies has provided each director with skills that are important to serving on our Board.